TuomoKu/SPX-GC/README.md

 Graphic templates are typical HTML templates used with CasparCG and other HTML compatible renderers.
 Integrating existing templates with SPX is done by adding _a template definition_ (javascript-snippet) to them.

-Originally SPX was developed by [SmartPX](https://smartpx.fi) for [YLE](https://www.yle.fi), a public broadcaster in Finland.
+Originally SPX was developed for [YLE](https://www.yle.fi), a public broadcaster in Finland.
 The first version was released in September 2020.
-Thanks **Markus Nygård** for the challenge! 🤘
+Thanks **Markus Nygård** and **Martin Huldin** for the challenge! 🤘

-> If you need custom graphics or systems integration please [the website](https://spx.graphics/contact).
+> If you need custom graphics or workflows, please [contact us](https://spx.graphics/contact).

 ---